 Here are some pictures I took of my brother when he was young and I was in a Visual Communications class in High School.

 I have a difficult time saying ‘was’ at this point because I still can’t imagine that he is just gone forever.
 My brother was schizophrenic and it made for a difficult life of balancing medications against functionality and the delusions.
-Even on medications he had delusional thoughts.
+Even on medications, he had delusional thoughts.
 Convoluted stories about how he believed the world worked.
 I remember we were out one time and he was excitedly telling me one of these stories and people around us were literally giving him strange looks and moving away.
 That bothered me a lot.
 His mind was more a threat to himself than anyone else but people are afraid of what is different… like it is catching or something.
-I always did have a lot of empathy from my brother though because in a way both of our brains were against us.
+I always did have a lot of empathy for my brother though because in a way both of our brains were against us.
 My brain gives me constant pain and false sensory information.
 And his warped reality to fit his delusions.
 Both of us had issues with sleeping.
-My brother could not work, it was too stressful to him.
+My brother could not work, it was too stressful for him.
 I barely can tolerate work, and often end up on leaves… too stressful to my system as well.
 You can’t win a fight against your own brain though.
 What it says is real, is in fact real.

-From the moment we learned of his death, if it is in fact him they found, I have been ill.
+From the moment we learned of his death, if it is, in fact, him they found, I have been ill.
 Grief and stress do not work well with chronic illness I have discovered.
 Having never gone through this process to this extent it caught me off guard how quickly it affected me.
 Constant migraines, increase in vertigo instantly, IBS flare up, troubles sleeping and eating.
 Literally sick with grief.